Behind the Bars: List of Company Heads Who Have Committed Financial Violations

-Nissan boss Carlos Ghosn has been arrested over the claims of financial misconduct said the Japanese automaker.
-The 64-year-old executive has been charged for underreporting his income and making personal use of company assets for his own benefit, according to the company’s press statement.
-Ghosn will reportedly spend the next 10 days in the custody of Japanese authorities.
+This time, Ghosn has critical charges on suspicion of funneling $5 million from payments made by a Nissan subsidiary to a third party for personal gain.
+The 64-year-old executive is already fighting charges of underreporting his income and making personal use of company assets for his own benefit, said the auto-maker company in its statement to press.
+Ghosn had reportedly spent the next 10 days in the custody of Japanese authorities.

 Ghosn’s term as a chairman at Nissan had done wonders for the company in past and the news of the “financial misconduct” charges comes as big jolt to the company’s top leadership.
 Ghosn has also gained a status of an expert in the auto-making industry as he took the reins of Nissan in his hands when it was about to collapse.
 He is also hailed for many innovations in the auto industry as he was the one who made the world’s largest car-making alliance as chairman of Nissan, chief executive of Renault and chairman of the board at Mitsubishi.

-Ghosn, who is often called as a “legendary chairman” in the auto industry, today is being counted in the list of executives that have made financial violations within the company.
+Often called as a “legendary chairman” in the auto industry, Ghosn, is now being counted in the list of executives that have made financial violations within the company.

 Here’s a list of executives gone through the same charges in the past.